 Our weekly online Comprehension Club helps children read carefully and understand what 11+ and SATs examiners are really looking for.
 Lessons are carefully planned to build key comprehension skills with guided practice and targeted feedback helping children answer questions quickly and accurately.

-Read texts more carefully and understanding what questions are really asking.
+Read texts more closely and understand exactly what each question is asking.

-Find evidence in the text and use it to support well-structured answers that meet examiner expectations.
+Dig deeper into the text to find evidence to support answers that meet examiner expectations.

 Children learn strategies for approaching unfamiliar passages, whether fiction, non-fiction or poetry.